-"Interests" means Disclosable Pecuniary Interests and Other Significant Interests.
+"Interests" means Disclosable Pecuniary Interests, Other Significant Interests and any other Relevant Personal Interests.

 "Meeting" means any meeting of:

 - (a) the Authority; - (b) any of the Authority's committees, sub-committees, joint committees and/or joint sub-committees.

 "Member" means a person who is an elected member of the Authority and includes a Co-opted Member.